circus-real/tibernext/README.md

 # tibernext
-Better version of tibernet, built from the ground up
+Better version of tibernet, built from the ground up (that means no plagiarism)
 ## Credits
 ### Authors
 - [circus-real](https://github.com/circus-real)